Genomic Algorithms for Identifying Autism

-This game is a research study out of Stanford University for parents of children between the ages of 3 and 12 years.
+This game is a research study for parents of children between the ages of 3 and 12 years.
 Families who participate in this game are helping researchers in the Wall Lab use machine learning and artificial intelligence to analyze behaviors expressed by children while interacting with family members via home video.

 Autism Therapy on Glass